A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

-Here, $\Delta_j = E_j-E_1 $, $E_j$ and $E_1$ represent the energy of $j$-th configuration and the lowest-energy configuration.
-The superscript "ref" denotes the energy obtained from the FE Delta-Sternheimer method, while values without a superscript correspond to the energies calculated using different correlation-consistent basis sets.
-We can separately calculate the basis set errors for the total energy, the HF total energy, and the RPA correlation energy.
-The results are shown below (energy unit is meV).
+where $\Delta_j = E_j-E_1 $, and $E_j$ and $E_1$ represent the energies of the $j$-th configuration and the lowest-energy configuration, respectively.
+The superscript ``ref" denotes the energy obtained from the FE Delta-Sternheimer method, while the values without a superscript correspond to the energies calculated using different correlation-consistent basis sets.
+We can also separately assess the basis set errors for the two components of the RPA total energy, i.e., the HF total energy and the RPA correlation energy.
+The results are shown in Table~\ref{tab:basis_comp_all}.

-Tab.~\ref{tab:basis_comp_all} shows that when all three basis-set families are taken at their largest level, the HF errors are all below 1 meV.
-This arises because the HF total depends primarily on the description of the occupied-state manifold, so basis-set incompleteness is negligible.
-For the RPA correlation energy, only the aug-cc-pwCVXZ family converges to within 1 meV, which is likely because the other two families do not explicitly account for core–valence correlation effects.
+In brief, Table~\ref{tab:basis_comp_all} shows that when all three basis-set families are taken at their largest level, the HF errors are all below 1 meV.
+This is because the HF total energy depends primarily on the description of the occupied-state manifold and hence the basis-set incompleteness error is negligible.
+The errors are noticeably larger for the RPA correlation part.
+In particular, the error of cc-pV6Z is still about 4 meV, consistent with its inferior performance in discerning the energy orders of water dimers in Fig.~\ref{fig:water-dimer-sup}.